Michael Edward Nogay

 Mike was also appointed by the West Virginia Supreme Court of Appeals as a special hearing examiner in several discrimination cases before the West Virginia Human Rights Commission and issued the underlying decisions in cases such as Kerns v Bucklew, 357 S.E.
 2d 750 (W.Va.
 1987) (abrogating state immunity in employment discrimination cases) and Chico Dairy Co. v.
 HRC, 382 S.E.
 2d 75 (W.Va.
 1989) (perceived handicap).

-Mr. Nogay has successfully tried major criminal cases in both federal and state courts and has won acquittals in cases ranging from counterfeiting to vehicular homicide to drug conspiracy, as well as obtaining a felony murder conviction in Wheeling, WV while serving as a special prosecutor.
-The National Academy of Criminal Defense Attorneys recognized Mr. Nogay for its “Top 10 Attorney Award for the State of West Virginia” in 2014.
+Mr. Nogay has successfully tried major criminal cases in both federal and state courts and has won acquittals in cases ranging from counterfeiting to vehicular homicide to drug conspiracy, as well as obtaining a felony murder conviction in Wheeling, WV while serving as a special prosecutor

-Mr. Nogay is associated with the four lawyer litigation firm of Sellitti, Nogay & Nogay, PLLC.
-Mr. Nogay has extensive civil and criminal litigation experience, including medical malpractice and auto accident cases as well as oil and gas litigation and lease negotiations regarding the Marcellus and Utica shale formations in West Virginia, Ohio and Pennsylvania, on behalf of land and mineral owners, and major developers alike.
+Mr. Nogay is associated with the litigation firm of Sellitti, Nogay & Nogay, PLLC.
+Mr. Nogay has extensive civil and criminal litigation experience, including medical malpractice and auto and truck accident cases as well as oil and gas litigation and lease negotiations regarding the Marcellus and Utica shale formations in West Virginia, Ohio and Pennsylvania, on behalf of land and mineral owners, and major developers alike.

 Mr. Nogay was honored to have been appointed by West Virginia Gov. Gaston Caperton to the West Virginia State Ethics Commission and served as its first secretary.
 He has also served as an elected member of the Hancock County Board of Education.